My Favorite Books and Documentaries of 2021

 It Didn't Start With You: How Inherited Family Trauma Shapes Who We Are and How to End the Cycle - Mark Wolynn

 Talk about a book that took my empathy and humility to another level as a coach, this one did it.
 By exploring the biology of generational trauma, this book brought to light as aspect of trauma I had not understood, but it also provided so many great, practical nuggets reframing and coming to a place of healing with many of the painful, emotional blows life hands us along the way.
 If you've felt stuck in your emotional healing, this may get you unstuck.

 The Art of Possibility: Transforming Professional and Personal Life - Rosamund Stone Zander and Benjamin Zander

 This book was a pure joy to read.
 The husband and wife authors are the kinds of people we all wish we had as grandparents.
-Their decades of hard-won wisdom, packaged with entertaining stories, and life-giving principles not only has the potential to help the reader move past trauma or discontentment, but also help the reader frame the future as a series of endless opportunities, while becoming a non-anxious presence filled with joy and child-like fascination.
+Their decades of hard-won wisdom, packaged with entertaining stories, and life-giving principles not only have the potential to help the reader move past trauma or discontentment but also help the reader frame the future as a series of endless opportunities while becoming a non-anxious presence filled with joy and child-like fascination.
 Great read!

 Psycho-Cybernetics: Tap Into the Power of Your Subconscious Mind - Maxwell Maltz

 Funny name.
 Great content.
 Written by a plastic surgeon who was fascinated at the connection (or lack of connection) between how changes in our physical appearance helped some people step into a healthy self-image, and how it made absolutely no difference, this book is look at the power of the narratives we tell ourselves.
 It will help the reader see that if you can change your thinking, your can change your life.

 Smarter Faster Better: The Science of Being Productive in Life and Business - Charles Duhigg